-Looking for a Christmas or baby shower gift for a new parent?
-South Leeds Mumbler loves ‘Baby Daze’ by Sarah Davis.
+Looking for a gift for a new parent?
+North Leeds Mumbler loves ‘Baby Daze’ by Sarah Davis.

 If you attended the launch of the Baby Week Leeds 2019 launch event, you’ll already know Sarah Davis, author of ‘Baby Daze’ – a light-hearted yet poignant poetry selection about the rollercoaster of parenting a newborn baby.